bmlt-enabled/tomato/README.md

 Tomato aggregates meetings from multiple BMLT Root Servers and provides query access to those meetings through a clone of BMLT's Semantic API.

 ## Components
-Tomato consists of two components: the Web Application and the Daemon
+Tomato consists of two components, the Web Application and the Daemon.

 ### Web Application
 Hosts our clone of the BMLT Semantic API and the Django Admin Console.